varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - Outputs descriptions of network packets matching given filter

-- Priviledges are aquired early
+- Privileges are acquired early
-- Priviledged operations are separate from the messy parsing of packets
+- Privileged operations are separate from the messy parsing of packets
-- DNS resolver relied on file access, therefor hade to be changed to external daemon
+- DNS resolver relied on file access, therefor had to be changed to external daemon

 #### dhclient

-- Is OpenBSD's DHCP client and is already using priviledge separation
+- Is OpenBSD's DHCP client and is already using privilege separation

 #### gzip

     Command-line-compression tool

-- Priviledge separation through chroot/unprivildged UID is stupid
+- Privilege separation through chroot/unprivileged UID is stupid
 - Modifying gzip to use libcapsicum
   - Three critical functions are put in capability mode
   - 409 lines added to gzip

 #### Chromium

-- Open souce siblig of Chrome browser
+- Open source sibling of Chrome browser
 - Has different sandboxing with different implementations on different platforms
   - Each tab is a rendered platform
   - Resources already forwarded through file descriptors
 - Before capsicum, the FreeBSD port of chrome did not use any sandboxing

-## Serialization
+## Serialisation

-- **Serialization**: The process of turning objects of a programming language into byte arrays for transport
+- **Serialisation**: The process of turning objects of a programming language into byte arrays for transport

-- **Deserialization**: The process or turning byte stack back into objects
+- **Deserialisation**: The process or turning byte stack back into objects

-- Java serialization
+- Java serialisation
-  - Has reflection, gives dunamic method invocation
+  - Has reflection, gives dynamic method invocation
-    - Takes a method name string, ang argument strings
+    - Takes a method name string, and argument strings
     - Applies it to an object
 - JSON
 - Pickle(Python)
   - Pickle library is dangerous
 - Protocol buffers

-### Incorrect Deserialization
+### Incorrect Deserialisation

-- The code deserialating is at the forefront of the program security
+- The code deserialises is at the forefront of the program security
 - Bugs could lead to RCE

 ## Security Trough The Software Development Cycle

-- Definition: The ability of software to function according to intentions in an adverserial enviroment
+- Definition: The ability of software to function according to intentions in an adversarial environment
 - Assumptions -> Security mechanisms -> Security requirements

 ### Software Development Cycle